 LMI data powered by LMI for All

 There are two main routes into this type of work.

 - You must either be a qualified and experienced Registered General Nurse (RGN) – see the job profile for Nurse: Registered (Adult) –, be a qualified and experienced medic from one of the Armed Services or a paramedic registered with the Health and Care professions council (HCPC) with post qualification experience - see the Paramedic job profile.

 - Suitable service qualification levels include: Army Medical Corps Combat Medical Technician Class 1 (RAMC CMT Class 1), Royal Navy Leading Medical Assistant (LMA) or above, RAF Medical Branch Corporal or above.

 - You must successfully complete an Offshore Medic Certificate course and an Offshore Survival Certificate (BOSIET) course, both approved by the Health and Safety Executive (HSE).
-The courses last four weeks and three days respectively, and cost a total of around £3,500-£5,000, depending on whether the training company organises placements for you or not.
+The courses last two to four weeks (depending on when placement hours are completed) and three days respectively, and cost a total of around £3,000-£5,000, depending on whether the training company organises placements for you or not.

 - You will also need a valid Oil and Gas UK (OGUK) Offshore Medical Certificate.
 This involves passing a medical examination which classifies you as medically fit to work in the offshore environment.
 You must also provide evidence that you do not have, and have been immunised against, Hepatitis B.

 - You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.